JeremiahDMoore/CREATE-VRT/README.md

 - In your terminal run `npm install`
 - Then run `npm run dev`
 - Hold ctrl (or whatever for mac) and click the link it gives you.
-- In your src folder you'll see the "App.jsx".
-Follow the directions.
+- Follow the directions on the screen.

 ## Happy hacking!